drjuls/AMBiT/INSTALL.md

 - `CMAKE_Fortran_FLAGS` (case sensitive): Flags to pass to the Fortran compiler
 - `CMAKE_PREFIX_PATH`: additional paths for CMake configuration files for external libraries.
 Only necessary when CMake's automatic package configuration fails
-- `SPARSEHASH_ROOT`: base directory of the Sparsehash installation
 - `EIGEN_INCLUDE_DIR`: directory containing Eigen header files
 - `USE_OPENMP`: toggle whether to use OpenMP multithreading parallelism
 - `USE_MPI`: toggle whether to use MPI parallelism